 Water, supplied by Skim milk (which also supplies msnf), or milk (which also supplies fat and msnf), or pure water.

 Sweetener, supplied by dry or liquid (which also then supplies water) sucrose or corn syrup solids.

 The first step in a mix calculation is to identify for each ingredient we intend to use its components.
 If there is only one source of the component we need for the formula, for example the stabilizer or the sugar, we determine it directly by multiplying the percentage we need by the amount we need, e.g., 100 kg of mix @ 10% sugar would require 10 kg sugar.
 If there are two or more sources, for example we need 10 % fat and it is coming from both cream and milk, then we need to utilize an algebraic method.

 Computer programs developed for mix calculations generally solve a simultaneous equation based on mass and component balances.
 To solve simultaneous equations, you need as many independent equations as you have unknowns.
 A free on-line simultaneous equation solver is available at https://www.idomaths.com/simeq.php.
-For an example of a free on-line mix calculator, see http://www.dairyscience.info/calculator1/index.php .
+For an example of a on-line mix calculator by subscription, see https://www.dairyscience.info/calculator1/index.php .
 Other commercial options are available from http://www.articagel.it/frame_freezerlabpro3.htm or https://owlsoft.com

 For manual calculations, a method known as the "Serum Point" method has been derived.
 This method has solved the simultaneous equations in a general way so that only the equations need to be known and not resolved each time.

 In standardizing mixes, the composition of the various ingredients used must be known.
 In some cases the percentage of solids contained in a product is taken as constant, while in others the composition must be obtained by analysis.
 Information on the various ingredients is given below: